WFH Back Pain? Here’s 5 Exercises to Improve Your Postural Alignment

 - Peel the pelvis, sacrum and spine sequentially off the floor as you squeeze the active glute as tight as possible

 - Lower down slowly and sequentially with your spine and hips

 - Perform 10 reps, rest, then repeat for 10.

 Now to loosen up and activate the posterior chain – which, FYI, is basically every part of your body that you can’t see when facing a mirror.
 This exercise has a little mid-back mobility thrown in for good measure and will activate your deep core to help you to stand nice and tall.

 With feet at hip-width holding a kettlebell in one arm, sit back into your hip as you hold the kettlebell directly above your shoulder with a straight arm, like so in video 6.
 Before you start, here are some tips on form:

 Sit back into the hip of the weighted side.
-That leg should feel like it’s holding 90% of the weight.
+That leg should feel like it’s holding 90 percent of the weight.
 It’s ok if the knee of the other leg needs to bend slightly

 After set-up twist feet 30 degrees away from the weighted side.